 Older Adult Households

-Age, race and ethnicity relate strongly to the kinds of households and families in which older adults live.
-As householders grow older, they are more likely to become widowed, less likely to be married and more likely to live alone.
+Age, race, and ethnicity relate strongly to the kinds of households and families in which older adults live.
+As householders age, they are more likely to become widowed, less likely to be married and more likely to live alone.
 Latinx older adults are more likely than older Black adults and older White adults to live in households where more than one generation lives together, and are more likely to be married, making them less likely to live alone.

-Four in ten (39%) older adult households in Central Indiana consist of individuals living alone.
-The oldest-old (those age 85 and older) are much more likely to be living alone (69%) compared to the middle-old (42%) and younger-old (33%).
-Black older adult households are more likely to consist of those living alone (50%) compared to Latinx older adult households (30%) and White older adult households (38%).
+More than one third (36 percent) older adult households in Central Indiana consist of individuals living alone.
+The oldest-old (those age 85 and older) are much more likely to be living alone (54 percent) compared to the middle-old (35 percent) and younger-old (25 percent).
+Black older adult households are more likely to consist of those living alone (45 percent) compared to Latinx older adult households (28 percent) and White older adult households (34 percent).

-The younger-old and middle-old are much more likely to be currently married (51% and 46% respectively), compared to the oldest-old, of which only 20% are married.
-Black older adults are the least likely to be married (27%), compared to Latinx older adults (48%) and White older adults (49%).
-Among all older adults in Central Indiana, over one third (34%) are divorced, separated or widowed.
+Younger-old and middle-old households are much more likely to be currently married (43 percent and 36 percent respectively), compared to the oldest-old, of which only 19 percent are married.
+Black older adults are the least likely to be married (23 percent), compared to Latinx older adults (40 percent) and White older adults (35 percent).
+Among all older adults in Central Indiana, over one third (32 percent) are divorced, separated or widowed.

-Nearly 4% of older adults live in households with their grandchildren.
-This rate is highest for the younger-old (4.7%) and lowest for the oldest-old (1.2%).
-A larger share of Latinx older adults live with their grandchildren (12.3%), while this rate is 5.9% and 3.3% for Black and White older adults, respectively.
+Five percent of older adults live in households with their grandchildren.
+This rate is highest for the younger-old (5.7 percent) and lowest for the oldest-old (2.6 percent).
+A larger share of Latinx older adults live with their grandchildren (15.0 percent), while this rate is 8.6 percent and 3.9 percent for Black and White older adults, respectively.